 Now we can work to design more intuitive graph visualizations which start with a small amount of relevant data, such as an interesting cluster of nodes or a specific question that needs to be answered.
 This is a recognized analysis technique: focus on a small amount of data and explore outwards, adding chart items incrementally.
 In this way, we provide users with tools to interrogate their data, rather than tools to sort through it.

-Even if you don’t use React, the state-driven approach teaches us important lessons to help with future graph visualization projects.
+Even if you don’t use React for network graphs, the state-driven approach teaches us important lessons to help with future graph visualization projects.

 Firstly, focus on what your data contains and the questions you want it to answer.
 UI and UX design is important, but don’t get distracted by the shape of the buttons your analysts are going to press.
 Let a graph visualization component take care of how to display things and handle new data, so you can pay attention to what insight you want your users to find and which threats they need to reveal.